 Where did greenwashing come from?

-Greenwashing is a term which arose in the 1980s.
-American environmentalist Jay Westervelt noted how at a hotel he visited, there were signs asking guests to reuse their towels in order to “save the environment.”
+The term arose in the 1980s after American environmentalist Jay Westervelt noted how at a hotel he visited, there were signs asking guests to reuse their towels in order to “save the environment.”

 Nowadays, greenwashing is taken to mean two main things.
-It can be when companies - usually mega corporations - try to hide or cover up their less-than-stellar environmental records with a grand, public gesture towards green causes.
-In an age of social media, these big PR campaigns are often criticised and scrutinised pretty quickly - as Amazon CEO Jeff Bezos found out earlier this week.
+It can be when companies - usually mega corporations and sometimes politicians - try to hide or cover up their less-than-stellar environmental records with a grand, public gesture towards green causes.
+In an age of social media, these big PR campaigns are often criticised and scrutinised pretty quickly - as Amazon CEO Jeff Bezos found out earlier this year.

 Being seen as ethical drives profitability